What Do Urine Tests Say About Diabetes?

 What Does a Positive Result Mean?

 Kidney damage.
-You may start specific medicines to prevent further harm to your blood vessels and kidneys.
+You may start specific medicines to prevent further harm.
 If your microalbumin level is high, your doctor may suggest another type of test that requires you to collect samples for 24 hours.
-This can better tell the extent of damage to your kidneys and see how well they’re working.
+This can better tell the extent of damage to the organs and see how well they’re working.

 High blood sugar.
 Studies show tight control of your blood sugar can lower kidney damage, so your doctor may put you on more aggressive treatments.